top of page

 The Gunbuster series was released in several formats overseas, most of which suffered from poor image, sound, or subtitles quality.
 In 2006, a theatrical version hit the cinemas in Japan, which led to the first proper overseas release in the form of Gunbuster the Movie.

 Many consider Gunbuster a precursor to Neon Genesis Evangelion, the series that would make Anno a worldwide anime icon.
-Evangelion become infamous for its mix of heavy sci-fi and exploration of the human psyche, two themes which also are present in Gunbuster to a lesser extent.
+Evangelion became infamous for its mix of heavy sci-fi and exploration of the human psyche, two themes which are also present in Gunbuster to a lesser extent.

 The Plot-Problematic in Gunbuster

 That being said, to anyone interested in sci-fi, and particularly the relativity of time, the story in Gunbuster the Movie is rife with interesting thought experiments.
-Different passing of time is a well-know topic in sci-fi, which is taken directly form theoretical physics (Einstein’s Theory of Relativity).
+Different passing of time is a well-known topic in sci-fi, which is taken directly from theoretical physics (Einstein’s Theory of Relativity).

-At this point, the teenage emotional turmoil adds a nice down-to-earth element to balance out the grandiose sci-fi-opera.
-I guess my somewhat self-contradicting statement at this point argues against the heavy trim of the series, but I still think Gunbuster the Movie is worthwhile.
+At this point, the teenage emotional turmoil adds a nice down-to-earth element to balance out the grandiose sci-fi opera.
+I guess my somewhat self-contradicting statement at this point argues against the series' heavy trim, but I still think Gunbuster the Movie is worthwhile.

 From there on, the story develops into a grandiose space opera of epic proportions, with some of the most impressive space battles ever seen in 80s anime.
 To get the full picture, prepare to watch the film a few times, or just read about the plot beforehand on Wikipedia.